yashkathe/Get-Anime-Sauce/README.md

 This web app uses the trace moe api.
 [Official repository](https://github.com/soruly/trace.moe)

+[Official trace moe docs](https://soruly.github.io/trace.moe-api/#/docs)

 Trace.moe is an Anime Scene Search Engine that helps users to trace back the original anime by a screenshot.
-It search in ~30000 hours of anime and find the best matching scene.
+It searches in ~30000 hours of anime and find the best matching scene.
 It can tell the anime, the episode and the exact time that scene appears.
 [Read more](https://trace.moe/about)

-[Official trace moe docs](https://soruly.github.io/trace.moe-api/#/docs)

 ## Run this project on your machine